 Don’t Leave Home Without It

 Just remember whatever you do, don’t leave home without it.
 Some people have to wear glasses or braces or carry inhalers with them.
 A person with hemophilia needs to remember not to be far from home without factor.
-Leaving home without your factor is like jumping into the ocean without a life preserver, and no lifeguard on duty.
 Your Factor Care Coordinator will provide you with a travel cooler pack, so you can have your child’s factor with you at all times, wherever you happen to go.

 The Nationwide Children’s Hospital Homecare Pharmacy is Joint Commission accredited – the highest accreditation a health care facility can meet, and thus follows the same pediatric standards as Nationwide Children’s Hospital.
 In addition, Nationwide Children’s Hospital Homecare is a Medicaid/Medicare-certified agency.
 Meeting the standards of governing bodies and exceeding the expectations of our patients and their families ensures each family of receiving the best pediatric hemophilia care in the central Ohio area.